 The Sacred Valley of the Incas is a territory full of incredible landscapes and unique archaeological sites.
 One of the most visited are the famous Salineras de Maras.
 This attraction is made up of thousands of small pools dug into the mountainside.
 These salt pits have been captured by photography lovers around the world.

-The Salineras de Maras are made up of more than 3,000 natural salt wells near the town of Maras.
+The Salineras de Maras is made up of more than 3,000 natural salt wells near the town of Maras.
 Each of the wells has a dimension of 5 square meters.

 The 3,000 pools are fed by a hypersaline underground spring that originated 110 million years ago during the formation of the Andes Mountains.

 Currently, these natural salt pools attract hundreds of tourists.
 The view that you get from this landscape is beautiful.

 The people of Maras commercialize this salt, just as the Incas did hundreds of years ago.

 Salineras and Maras are located at a distance of 39 km.
 Via Cuzco - Chinchero of 39 km via Izcuchaqa - Chequerec, and 49 km via Cusco - Chinchero (the most recommended as it is a paved highway).

 The Salineras and Maras are located 3,000 meters above sea level and approximately 1 hour and a half from the city of Cusco.
 These are salt mines and their exploitation is as old as the Tahuantinsuyo.
 Located on the slope of the hill, the salt mines, in the form of terraces or platforms, are filled by underground water that runs down the ravine.
 The origin of the source of it is still a mystery.